Exserohilum

 • Non-culture-based diagnostics:

-• Polymerase chain reaction (PCR) has facilitated the process of prompt identification of Exserohilum, but is extremely susceptible to contamination.
+• Polymerase chain reaction (PCR) has facilitated the prompt identification of Exserohilum but is highly susceptible to contamination.

 • Results should be used only in conjunction with clinical and epidemiological data.